2013–14 Monterrey Flash season: Season summary

 The Flash started their debut season strong with an overtime win over Hidalgo La Fiera then six more victories, including only the second shootout in PASL history.
 Their first loss also came against Hidalgo on December 15.
 The Flash split the season series with their cross-border rivals, each club winning its two home matches.
 Their only other loss came against the visiting San Diego Sockers on January 26.
-Originally scheduled to wrap the regular season on February 2, the game against Saltillo Rancho Seco was re-scheduled for February 16 to avoid conflicting with Super Bowl XLVIII.
+Originally scheduled to wrap the regular season on February 2, the game against Saltillo Rancho Seco was rescheduled for February 16 to avoid conflicting with Super Bowl XLVIII.
 The Flash finished 13–3 and secured the third spot in the Central Division playoffs.
 They defeated the Dallas Sidekicks in the Division Semifinal then lost to Hidalgo La Fiera in the Division Final.

 The Monterrey Flash, along with the other two Mexico-based PASL teams, did not participate in the 2013–14 United States Open Cup for Arena Soccer.